jbascur-geo/emwtinv/README.md

 ## What is Hybrid Bayesian Inversion (HBI)?

 Hybrid Bayesian Inversion (HBI) is a Bayesian extension of Coupled Hydrogeophysical Inversion (CHI) that enables efficient estimation of hydrological properties from geophysical data.
-It integrates:

-* Petrophysical relationships
-* Hydrological models
-* Uncertainty in calibration parameters
+It can integrates petrophysical relationships and hydrological models with significant uncertainty in calibration parameters.

 HBI decomposes the subsurface model into two components: